MicrosoftDocs/data-api-builder-docs/data-api-builder/rest.md

 #### `$filter`

-The value of the `$filter` option is predicate expression (an expression that returns a boolean result) using entity's fields.
+The value of the `$filter` option is a predicate expression (an expression that returns a boolean result) using entity's fields.
 Only items where the expression evaluates to True are included in the response.
 For example:

 ```http
 ### Get books titled "Hyperion" (Equal to)